• Skip to primary navigation

 What is teriyaki sauce?

-You can buy it in a store, but it is also really easy to make your own at home.
+You can buy ready made Teriyaki sauce at the store but it is also really easy to make your own at home.
 Here is a link to a great homemade Teriyaki Sauce from RecipeTin Eats.

 When making your own teriyaki sauce for anyone who is celiac or following a gluten free does, ensure you swap regular soy sauce for gluten free tamari soy.